Dell-Networking/chef-dellos10-cookbooks/README.md

 ## Overview

 The `dellos10-cookbook` allows a network administrator to manage Dell OS10 switch using Chef.
 This cookbook bundles a set of Chef Resources, Sample Recipes and installation Tools for effective network management.
 The resources and capabilities provided by this cookbook will grow with contributions from Dell, Chef Software Inc., and the open source community.

-Please refer to the [Provider Support Across Platforms](#provider-platform-support) section for details on currently supported hardware and software.
-The [Chef Requirements](#chef-requirements) section also provides details on compatible Chef client.
+The [Chef Requirements](#chef-requirements) section provides details on compatible Chef client.

 This GitHub repository contains the latest version of the dellos10-cookbook source code.
 Supported versions of the dellos10-cookbook are available at Chef Supermarket.
 Please refer to [SUPPORT] for additional details.